ThisGameZR/Classification-problem-Steam-game-recommendation/README.md

 | SVM-RBF    | 60  | 3067 | 45  | 16828 |
 | SVM-Poly   | 77  | 3050 | 79  | 16794 |

-Looking at the AUC scores, we can see that SVM-RBF has the lowest AUC score, followed by KNN, SVM-Poly, LR, and SVM-Linear.
-This suggests that SVM-RBF and KNN may not be the best models for this dataset.
+Looking at the AUC scores, we can see that SVM-RBF has the lowest AUC score, followed by SVM-Poly, KNN, LR, and SVM-Linear.
+This suggests that SVM-RBF and SVM-Poly may not be the best models for this dataset.

 When we consider the classification report for accuracy, precision, recall, and f1-score, we can see that all models have a similar accuracy rate of around 84%.
 However, the precision, recall, and f1-score differ significantly between the models.